aliyun/csb-sdk/README.md

 ```

-# Directly use the maven dependency from maven central repository
+# Use the SDK as dependency in your pom.xml
-  * Use release dependency in your pom.xml
+1. Directly use the maven dependency from maven central repository.
+Use release dependency in your pom.xml

 ```
   <!--To use HTTP-SDK-->